fadden/6502bench/SourceGen/SGTestData/FunkyProjects/README.md

    not match the data file contents.
 The program should tell you this and offer to let you locate the correct file.
  * Simple-BadDescLen.dis65 : An operand format descriptor covers a range off the end of the file.
-THe program should tell you that it's discarding the bad format and continuing.
+The program should tell you that it's discarding the bad format and continuing.
+ * Simple-BadExt.dis65 : The project has an extension script that attempts to perform some basic file I/O that should be blocked by the security sandbox.
+(Must look at analyzer output to see the failure.)
  * Simple-BadJSON.dis65 : Garbage has been inserted into the JSON data stream.
 The project load should fail with an appropriate message.
  * Simple-BadLen.dis65 : The data file length stored in the project file